What is Astigmatism?

 • Squinting

 These symptoms are not necessarily caused by astigmatism, as they could be caused by other health or vision conditions.
-If you notice these symptoms or experience sudden changes in your vision and find it difficult for you to perform your daily activities, please schedule an eye exam with our eye doctor in Olympia.
+If you notice these symptoms or experience sudden changes in your vision and find it difficult for you to perform your daily activities, please schedule an eye exam with your eye doctor.
 A proper diagnosis will be provided during the eye exam.

 Causes of Astigmatism